 With first home buyer activity reaching a new record low of 7.5 per cent of new owner occupier mortgages last September according to ABS statistics and increasing only marginally to 8 per cent in March 2017, there’s still a long way to go to reach the long-term average of 17 per cent.
 These new exemptions tailored for first home buyers could help some buyers across the line.

-If you are a first home buyer looking to enter the NSW property market, then we have a great range of new apartments and house and land packages for sale.
+Get in touch If you are a first home buyer looking to enter the NSW property market, then we have a great range of new apartments and house and land packages for sale.
 Browse through our range of new apartments starting from around $450,000 for a one bedroom apartment.

 To find out more about how you can enter the property market as a first home buyer and how much you can save in the process, get in touch with the talented iBuyNew team who can assist you with any questions you might have.